Pictures

 It was largely due to his fine leadership that the position was maintained intact for over three days.

-Shortly after resuming command of the 2nd Battalion and before he led them in Palestine, Frost met his wife-to-be, Jean MacGregor Lyle, a widow and YMCA worker who had been driving tea vans around the 1st Airborne Division.
-They married on the 31st December 1947, Frost's 35th birthday, and later produced a son and a daughter.
+Shortly after resuming command of the 2nd Battalion, before he led them to Palestine, Frost met his wife-to-be, Jean MacGregor Lyle, a widow and YMCA worker who had been driving tea vans for the 1st Airborne Division.
+They married on the 31st December 1947, Frost's 35th birthday, and later had a son and daughter.
 After the war, Frost attended the Staff College at Camberley and became GSO-2 of the 52nd Lowland Division.
-He spent two years in Malaya during the emergency, acting as GSO-1 of 17 Gurkha Division.
-From 1955 to 1957 he was given charge of the Support Weapons Wing of the School of Infantry, at Netheravon, after which he commanded the 44th Parachute Brigade (TA), based in London.
-He then returned to the 52nd Lowland Division as their commander, before being appointed to the post of GOC Troops in Malta and Libya, and later Commander Malta Land Forces.
-In 1968, Frost retired from the military, having aspired to the rank of Major-General.
-Over his career he had acquired numerous honours, including the Military Cross for the Bruneval Raidin 1942, the Distinguished Service Order in North Africa, 1943, with a Bar to the DSO at Arnhem.
+He spent two years in Malaya during the emergency, acting as GSO-1 of the 17th Gurkha Division.
+From 1955 to 1957, he commanded the Support Weapons Wing of the School of Infantry, at Netheravon, after which he commanded the 44th Parachute Brigade (TA), based in London.
+He then returned to the 52nd Lowland Division as their commander, before being appointed to the post of General Officer Commanding Troops in Malta and Libya, and later Commander Malta Land Forces.
+In 1968, Frost retired from the military, holding the rank of Major-General.
+Over his career he had acquired numerous honours, including the Military Cross for the Bruneval Raid in 1942, the Distinguished Service Order in North Africa, 1943, with a Bar to the DSO at Arnhem.
 He was made a Companion of the Bath in 1964, and a Grand Officer of the Sovereign Military Order of Malta.
 He settled down to rear beef cattle at Northend Farm at Liphook, Hampshire.
-The farm was initially derelict, but John and Jean set about restoring it and eventually were able to preside over a good herd.
+The farm was initially derelict, but John and Jean set about restoring it and were eventually able to preside over a good herd.
 Frost was steered towards a career in local politics by his old friend Freddie Gough, who had since become a Member of Parliament, and after becoming involved in the Church and the Conservative Party, Frost was appointed Deputy Lieutenant for West Sussex in 1982.

 See also: Polish Brigade, Reasons for the Failure, Lt-Gen Browning, Maj-Gen Urquhart, Maj Gough, Maj Hibbert, Maj Wallis, Maj Crawley, Maj Deane-Drummond, Maj Dover, Maj Pott, Maj Tatham-Warter, Capt Hoyer-Millar, Father Egan.